 MALTA DIARY: The mists of time and old wives’ tales

-Folklore has its place among al nations, all nationalities and all creeds and many consider it to embrace the habits and customs of any given civilization, its numerous activities, the type and quality of houses people lived in, the clothes they wore, the food available at the time, and of course their social dealings.
-Standing paramount above all these were and are folklore centred around religion, love and nature.
+Folklore has its place among all nations, all nationalities and all creeds and many consider it to embrace the habits and customs of any given civilization, its numerous activities, the type and quality of houses people lived in, the clothes they wore, the food available at the time, and of course their social dealings.
+Standing paramount above all these are and were folklore centred around religion, love and nature.

 A very common feature in Maltese and Gozitan legends was the popular attempt to attribute the site of a church or a statue of devotion to supernatural intervention prevailing over the whims of mere humanity.

 The “village“ of Qormi – a misnomer today because Qormi has evolved to be one of Malta’s most populated towns – claimed that the original village church had to be erected at one particular site.
 However, the Knight Templar Stagno was known to be a wizard and wanted the church to be built nearer his home to save him the vexation of having to walk or ride to the church.

 Every night he wove his magic spells and the mystery of magic transported the foundation stones to the site he desired and where today stands one of the town’s two parish churches.
 The naive people interpreted this as a sign that their patron saint St George wanted the church on the alternative site and, that was that.

 Did the Knight employ his men to physically move the stones in the stealth of the night … but let’s not spoil charming stories!